Where can I get advising?

-1) Faculty Advisor
+1) Your Faculty Advisor

 Prior to scheduling an advising appointment, students should complete the following steps:

-- Download the digital flowsheet (an editable PDF) for Engineering Mechanics or Mechanical Engineering, fill it out in Adobe Acrobat, then upload it to the my.mechse portal.
+- Download the digital flowsheet (an editable PDF) for Engineering Mechanics or Mechanical Engineering, fill it out in Adobe Acrobat, then upload it to the My.MechSE portal.

-- Upload your Resume/CV to the my.mechse portal.
+- Upload your Resume/CV to the My.MechSE portal.

-2) Undergraduate Programs Office
+2) The MechSE Undergraduate Programs Office (152 CAB)

-The Undergraduate Programs Office is the departmental resource center for undergraduate students and faculty.
+The MechSE Undergraduate Programs Office is the departmental resource center for undergraduate students and faculty.
 The office staff includes:

 - Professor Elizabeth Hsiao-Wecksler, Associate Department Head for Undergraduate Programs